Foodynooby/foodys-priority-manager/README.md

 # foody's priority manager
+## NOTE: it is bugged rn to say theres an update available when u open it. that is NOT the case and i dont wanna fix it so just use that as an "app successfully ran" popup

 hi :3 this is a lightweight python script that automatically sets Discord task manager priority to low every 5 seconds because it tanks performance and for some reason anytime you do Anything it resets priority back to high

 for me this entirely got rid of lag spikes playing GD so idk i recommend this if youre having performance issues!!!